Studying world-class photonics

 Your Master of Science in Photonics from Jena

-- Our Master program is based on decades of experience in photonics education at the Faculty of Physics and Astronomy of the internationally reputed Friedrich Schiller Universität Jena.
+- Our Master program is based on decades of experience in photonics education at the Faculty of Physics and Astronomy of the internationally reputed Friedrich Schiller University Jena.

-- At the same time, the program is embedded in the modern research environment of the Abbe Center of Photonics, an academic center at the forefront of European photonics science, and the local photonics institutes of the world-known German research associations Fraunhofer, Leibniz and Helmholtz.
+- At the same time, the program is embedded in the modern research environment of the Abbe Center of Photonics, a leading European center in photonics science, and the local photonics institutes of the world-known German research associations Fraunhofer, Leibniz and Helmholtz.

 - The Master program is part of an entire education program at the Faculty of Physics and Astronomy of the Friedrich-Schiller-Universität Jena specialized in photonics, starting for the Bachelor level (BSc in Physics), continuing in the Master program, and culminating in a structured Ph.D. programme (Graduate Research School in Photonics).
 Each module is specifically designed to provide the students with the skills necessary to fill adequate positions in industry and academia.